 Mixed plastic waste - sorting and recycling processes.

-While for homogeneous plastics waste (e.g. PET bottles, HDPE bottles) the main destination is recycling, for mixed plastic waste (e.g. mixtures of two or more plastics), at the state of the art, the main destination is energy recovery because recycling is very complex in technical and economic terms.
+While for homogeneous plastics waste as PET bottles or HDPE containers the main destination is recycling, for mixed plastic waste (e.g., mix of two or more plastics), at the state of the art, the main destination is energy recovery because recycling is very complex in technical and economic terms.

-You can find mixed plastics waste in rigid form (e.g. trays) or in flexible form.
-For the last one, they can be found in single-layer (e.g. polyethylene or polypropylene) or in multilayer (e.g. polyethylene + polyethylene terephthalate) that’s why sorting and recycling phases are very complex.
+You can find mixed plastics waste in rigid form (e.g., trays, small tanks) or in flexible form (e.g., film, multiwall) and they can be single-layer/single-plastic (e.g., polyethylene or polypropylene) or multilayer (e.g., polyethylene + polyethylene terephthalate).
+These are the reasons why sorting and recycling are very complicated.

 To increase the value of mixed plastics, in agreement with the EU waste management hierarchy, it is necessary to move them from energy recovery to recycling.
-To do this COREPLA, with its Suppliers (sorting centers) and its Customers, has developed a new integrated contract for sorting and recycling of mixed plastics.
-Thanks to this development, it has been possible to increase the quantities of plastics waste sent to recycling, with a sensible trade off from energy recovery to recycling.
+To do this COREPLA, with its Suppliers (sorting centers) and its Clients, has developed a new integrated contract for sorting and recycling of mixed plastics.

 Evidence of success

 Without the approach adopted by COREPLA, the plastics packaging recycling share would have been lower.
 In 2017, mixed plastic sent to recycling was about 12% of the plastic packaging waste collected in Italy (about 980 tons).

 In particular, COREPLA, with its industrial partners, has recycled 120 ktonnes of mixed plastic waste over a total 560 ktonnes of recycled plastic waste in 2017.